microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinter.md

                   - `[BucketTaskBoardFormat <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>]`: plannerBucketTaskBoardTaskFormat
                     - `[(Any) <Object>]`: This indicates any property can be added to this object.
                     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-                    - `[OrderHint <String>]`: Hint used to order tasks in the Bucket view of the Task Board.
-The format is defined as outlined here.
+                    - `[OrderHint <String>]`: Hint used to order tasks in the bucket view of the task board.
+For details about the supported format, see Using order hints in Planner.
                   - `[ChecklistItemCount <Int32?>]`: Number of checklist items that are present on the task.
                   - `[CompletedBy <IMicrosoftGraphIdentitySet>]`: identitySet
                   - `[CompletedDateTime <DateTime?>]`: Read-only.
 Date and time at which the 'percentComplete' of the task is set to '100'.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z